 Ping Test

 The ping test enables users to determine whether an IP address or host is present on the Internet.
-Type the host name or IP address in the text box and click Ping.
+Type the host name or IP address in the text box and click Ping button to start the Ping test.